fgrazi/crypthru/README.md

 by ".key": simple, crystal clear and easy to inspect!

 Using this keystore you can reference parties by the actual file path (public/private-key) or ID (public-private-ID).
-Whenever you specify the ID, CT will search the matching keystore entry.
+Whenever you specify the ID, Crypthru will search the matching keystore entry.

 ## Key-lists

 Did you notice the `jungle` directory?
-CT let you also create **key-list** directories that are normal directories (under keys/public directory) in which you can copy one or more public keys.
+Crypthru let you also create **key-list** directories that are normal directories (under keys/public directory) in which you can copy one or more public keys.
 Encrypting a file for `jungle` would encrypt it for Tarzan, Jane and all other members of the list.